dreiklangdev/Scilab-RL-goalderivative/README.md

 (fetchpush)

-> **Research Claim 4** (Observation Reduction)
+> **Research Claim 4** (Goalkinematic Observation Reduction)
 >
-> In goal-oriented RL training towards an optimal policy, by reducing the observation space to the goalderivative entries of the DKS vector of a *verbose* goal (e.g. multi-dimensional), the training can be successful, more efficient and more general.
+> In goal-oriented RL training towards an optimal policy, by reducing the observation space to the goalderivative entries of the DGS vector of a *verbose* goal (e.g. multi-dimensional), the training can be successful, more efficient and more general.

 (Experimental Proof)
 (fetchpush)

-## Case Study: Visual Imitation of Hand Gestures by a Robotic Hand (Multi-Goal RL with Multi-Dimensional Goals)
+## Case Study: Fluent Visual Imitation of Hand Gestures by a Robotic Hand (Multi-Goal RL with Multi-Dimensional Goals)

 (reward function granularity)

 (hand gesture imitation)

 ## References
 * HER